3 ways to help your mother š this Earth Day

 I also avoid single-serve Keurig or K-Cup machines.
 Not only are you preparing your coffee in a machine that's full of plastic, youāre also contributing to single-use plastic K-cup waste.
 Though they are working on a solution, I simply prefer the taste of a slower, freshly brewed pourover or espresso.Water: Remember what I mentioned above about microplastics?
 Well, in Miami, PFAs and microplastics have already made their way into the tap supply.

 So, I purchased reusable BPA-free containers and then refill them at the Whole Foods water dispenser.
-The cost per fill is way more economical than expensive and horrible plastic water bottles.When Iām in Charlotte, I utilize my Samsung fridgeās water filter, which claims to filter out 99% of tap water contaminants.
+The cost-per-fill is way more economical than buying expensive and wasteful plastic water bottles.When Iām in Charlotte, I utilize my Samsung fridgeās water filter, which claims to filter out 99% of tap water contaminants.

 Try them for yourself and let me know how it goes!Ā